44

 Did You Know

 1/ Wingate Park has a strong and lengthy connection with the Hayes and Hobday families.
-Shane Hayes has been the club professional since March 1992 – almost 28 years!
+Shane Hayes has been the club professional since March 1992 – 33 years!
 His father John, the 1962 SA Amateur champion, was the club pro and then club manager in the 1970s, when Jon Hobday was a club champion.
 Simon Hobday then became the club pro in the 1980s.

 3/ Wingate Park was only the second Pretoria club to host the men’s SA Amateur, the first having been Zwartkop in 1955.
 It has since been played at Silver Lakes in 2015.